swedenconnect/technical-framework/OIDC - Sweden Connect - Claims and Scopes Specification.md

 This section defines how identity attributes received from, or in conjunction with, an eIDAS authentication is represented as OpenID claims within the Sweden Connect federation.

 [Appendix A: Conversion of eIDAS Attributes](#conversion-of-eidas-attributes) presents a full listing of all eIDAS attributes and how they map to OpenID Connect claims.
-The sub-sections below defines additional claims that may added by the Swedish eIDAS-node.
+The sub-sections below define additional claims that may be added by the Swedish eIDAS-node.

 <a name="provisional-identifier"></a>
 #### 2.1.1.
 Provisional Identifier